Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM training and Viterbi training: Background

-Most of these Bioinformatics applications have been set up for a specific type of analysis and a specific biological data set.
-The model's states and the implemented prediction algorithms determine the the type of analysis that can be performed, whereas the parameters of the HMM are typically chosen to optimize the prediction performance for a particular data set.
-As the quality of the predictions depend on the model's parameters, these parameters have to be carefully chosen in order to maximize the prediction performance.
-For example, a gene prediction method whose parameters have been initially chosen to predict genes in the mouse genome should not be expected to predict fugu genes with the same performance, but its parameters should first be adapted to the fugu genome.
-As most methods that employ HMMs have been set up with a particular data set in mind, they risk becoming obsolete or sub-optimal unless their parameters can be readily adapted to new biological data sets.
-Manually finding a good set of parameter values that yields a high prediction performance can be a very time consuming task which is not guaranteed to improve the performance.
+Most of these bioinformatics applications have been set up for a specific type of analysis and a specific biological data set, at least initially.
+The states of the underlying HMM and the implemented prediction algorithms determine which type of data analysis can be performed, whereas the parameter values of the HMM are chosen for a particular data set in order to optimize the corresponding prediction accuracy.
+If we want to apply the same method to a new data set, e.g.\ predict genes in a different genome, we need to adjust the parameter values in order to make sure the performance accuracy is optimal.

-Efficient algorithms for automatic parameter training are thus of great importance for adapting existing applications to new data sets and for improving their prediction performance, thereby prolonging their life-span beyond the data set for which they were initially devised. \cite{Korf2004} shows the benefits of having a readily retrainable model for non-comparative gene prediction.
-He presents the {\sc SNAP} gene prediction program which can be easily adapted to new genomes provided a ``bootstrap'' set of known gene structures exists for parameter training.

-The aim of parameter training is to determine values which optimize the HMM's performance in terms of sensitivity and specificity.
-All existing training algorithms derive parameter values from a set of training sequences (\emph{the training set}).
-Once the parameters have been determined, the performance of the trained HMM can then be evaluated in terms of sensitivity and specificity by analyzing a set of test sequences whose annotation we know (\emph{the test set}) and by comparing the predicted to the known annotation.
-In order for any training procedure to be successful, we thus need three ingredients: (1) a large and diverse training set, (2) a large and diverse test set which does not overlap the training set and whose annotation we know and and (3) a parameter training algorithm which can analyze the training set in a computationally efficient way and derive parameter values that improve the prediction performance.